philanthropic/guardian-rss/README.md

 - `yarn local` - starts server in localhost, not intended to use in prod.
 - `yarn build && yarn start` - used in production to start the app.

+## Docker

+- Build docker image and tag it with `docker build -t guardian-rss .`
+- Run the image and map port to host machine `docker run -p 3000:3000 guardian-rss`

 ## Configuration and Setup

 Node version is managed with [nvm](https://github.com/nvm-sh/nvm).